topcoder-platform/community-app/docs/code-splitting.md

 -   The component's module will be loaded from the server the first time the route is matched.
 It will take some time during which nothing will be rendered at this route.
 To work around it there is an optional `renderPlaceholder` prop.
 If provided, when the route is matched, this prop will be used to render a placeholder component in the route until the async component is loaded.

--   Finally, there is `renderServer` prop, which is executed only at the server side and it specifies how the server-side rendering of the route is done when the route is matched.
+-   `renderServer` prop, which is executed only at the server side and it specifies how the server-side rendering of the route is done when the route is matched.
 To work properly, you should require your component inside this `renderServer` function, using the code
     ```
     const p = resolveWeak('PATH/TO/THE/MODULE);
     const Component = requireWeak(path.resolve(__dirname, p));